 "Relax, Tony," said Buster with a laugh.
 "He said it's a long time since he was last introduced by a pilot officer to a flight lieutenant as 'some chap'.
 He was my station commander at Cottesmore a couple of years ago.
 He would have signed your copy of his book if you'd recognised him and asked."

-In his 1994 personal letter to me criticising the proposed closure of Scampton, Johnson wrote: "I think the mandarins in Whitehall, and by that I mean the Treasury and not the Royal Air Force, take no notice of history or of the feelings of people.
-Scampton should be saved.
+In his 1994 personal letter to me criticising the proposed closure of Scampton, Air Marshal Johnson wrote: "I think the mandarins in Whitehall, and by that I mean the Treasury and not the Royal Air Force, take no notice of history or of the feelings of people.
+Scampton should be saved!
 The base has a long and illustrious history.
 I would have thought that if they wanted to reduce the number of operational bases there are many which are far less worthy than Scampton."

-The Lincolnshire Echo then came up with an alarming story with the headline, "Pollution Scare at threatened base", claiming that the land at Scampton "could be contaminated with chemicals".
+The Lincolnshire Echo next came up with an alarming story with the headline, "Pollution Scare at threatened base", claiming that the land at Scampton "could be contaminated with chemicals".
 The report claimed that MoD had already confirmed that Scampton was formerly home "to the nuclear missiles carried by the Vulcan aircraft" and that large amounts of fuel and chemicals were still stored at Scampton.
 According to the Echo, the MoD spokesman had apparently added, rather unwisely in my opinion, "There is no truth in allegations that widespread radioactivity contamination exists at RAF Scampton".
 That statement issued by an MoD spokesman surely implied "some radioactivity contamination exists at RAF Scampton".
 Oh, how careful PROs have to be with off-the-cuff remarks!

 Any radioactive contamination is, of course, a cause for concern and the campaigners quickly latched onto that MoD lapse.
-The SOS campaigners got hold of an environmental expert who reckoned that it would cost between £2 and £3 million to clean up 220 cubic feet of contaminated land and went on to point out that Scampton airfield covered 889 acres, but left it to their readers to work out how many cubic feet there are to an acre!
+The SOS campaigners got hold of an environmental expert who reckoned that it would cost between £2 million and £3 million to clean up 220 cubic feet of contaminated land and went on to point out that Scampton airfield covered 889 acres, but they left it to their readers to work out how many cubic feet there are to an acre!
 The Gainsborough and Horncastle MP, Edward Leigh, said he would demand answers from the then Armed Forces Minister, Nicholas Soames.
 "If the MoD offloads Scampton and it does need decontaminating, it makes closing the base totally uneconomic.
 We are not talking tens of thousands but rather tens of millions."
 Then, mixing his metaphors he added, "It would be outrageous if the MoD washed its hands of Scampton once it was closed."
 We knew what he meant.

 Soon the Lincolnshire Echo raised the stakes and introduced the transatlantic factor.
 Details of Whitehall's proposals to close Scampton were faxed to American defence experts in Washington prior to a meeting between them and the Chief Executive of the Lincolnshire Training and Enterprise Council.
 The Chief Executive was quoted as saying that he had learned at a meeting of American veterans, that 20% of them had signed the Echo's SOS petition - they were the ones who remembered Scampton and the Dam Busters and knew of the Red Arrows being based there.
-The SOS campaign was brilliantly run but really it had been doomed to failure from the outset.
-The MoD had apparently made its mind up that Scampton would close.
+The SOS campaign was brilliantly run but really it had been doomed to failure from the outset: the MoD had apparently made its mind up that Scampton would close.

 Above: Another of my own photographs.
 I was always on the lookout for the unusual rather than the formal.
 When Nicholas Soames, Minister of State for the Armed Forces, visited the Red Arrows he made sure everyone noticed his red socks which he said he was wearing especially for the visit and he encouraged me to take this pic.
 The rest of the audience looked pretty bored.
-I sent the Minister, bur not the media, several prints of this image.
+I sent the Minister, but not the media, several prints of this image.